 All Ph.D. candidates must write a dissertation.
 The topic of the study must be original and must be developed in large part by the student.
 Thus, the purpose of writing the dissertation is for the student to demonstrate the ability to pose a new relevant problem, conduct the necessary research, and summarize the results in a well-organized written form.
-The dissertation should be completed within three to four years after a student has been admitted to Ph.D. candidacy.
-Further information on the required format of the dissertation can be obtained from the Thesis Guide published by the Graduate School.
+Further information on the required format of the dissertation can be obtained from Theses and Dissertations published by the Graduate School.